When Someone Dies

 The Role of the Coroner in Unexpected Death

 You will need to notify various government and other agencies that death has occurred, in order to close out accounts, receive benefits, etc. It is important to take care of these matters in order to avoid identity theft.
 This list is a helpful guide of agencies and other organizations, which may require certified copies of the death certificate.
-However our list may not include all the agencies pertinent to your particular circumstances.
+However our list may not include all the agencies pertinent to your particular circumstances, and we encourage you to do your own research, and ask for support if you need it.

 Who is eligible?